ibm-cloud-docs/instructlab/ilab-cli.md

     The list items must match regular expression `/^[a-z0-9-]+$/`.
 The maximum length is `20` items.
 The minimum length is `0` items.

 `--skills-paths` ([]string)
 :   A set of user provided skills json files present in an authorized Cloud Object Storage bucket containing curated data for fine-tuning.
+Each file must not exceed 100 GB in size.
+The accumulative size of all the skills and knowledge json files (including the files from internal ids, if provided) must not exceed 400 GB.
 This option provides a value for a sub-field of the JSON option 'data-sources'.
 It is mutually exclusive with that option.

     The list items must match regular expression `/^([-_.\/a-zA-Z0-9][a-zA-Z0-9]+)*[^\/]$/`.
 The maximum length is `20` items.
 The minimum length is `0` items.

 `--knowledge-paths` ([]string)
 :   A set of user provided knowledge json files present in an authorized Cloud Object Storage bucket containing curated data for fine-tuning.
+Each file must not exceed 100 GB in size.
+The accumulative size of all the skills and knowledge json files (including the files from internal ids, if provided) must not exceed 400 GB.
 This option provides a value for a sub-field of the JSON option 'data-sources'.
 It is mutually exclusive with that option.

     The list items must match regular expression `/^([-_.\/a-zA-Z0-9][a-zA-Z0-9]+)*[^\/]$/`.
 The maximum length is `20` items.
 The minimum length is `0` items.